simoncblyth/opticks/notes/issues/okg4-material-drastic-difference.rst

 in that direction.
 Presumbly within a volume based rep the containing volume needs to be infinite ?

-What needs to be done practiclly to get okg4 equivalence ?
+What needs to be done practically to get okg4 equivalence ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * make NCSG clone-able and nnode enlarge-able (can restrict imps to just box and sphere)

   * hmm can cheat the clone by a separate deserialize of the first (outer) tree
   * auto-container already has size to fit capability

 * then can dynamically (ie no persistent rep) create a wrapper CSG volume
   (in CTestDetector) just to translate the opticks outer boundant omat
   into a volume for G4 consumption

+* to manage this have expanded NCSGList, providing a context for the multi-tree NCSG statics

 After fWorldBoundary -> MISS